LibreCAD/docs/ref/tools.rst

     "Scale", |icon71|, "sz", "
         | Increase or decrease the size of a selected entity from a reference point by a defined factor for both axis.
 Optionally keep the original entity, create multiple copies and / or alter attributes and layer."
     "Mirror", |icon72|, "mi", "
-        | reate a mirror image of a selected entity around an axis defined by two points.
+        | create a mirror image of a selected entity around an axis defined by two points.
 Optionally keep the original entity and / or alter attributes and layer."
     "Move and Rotate", |icon73|, "", "
         | Move a selected entity by defining a reference point and a relative target point and rotating the entity at a given angle.
 Optionally keep the original entity, create multiple copies and / or alter attributes and layer."
     "Rotate Two", |icon74|, "", "